BHSajuu/Live-React-Code-Editor/README.md

-# DevDistruct - Live React Code Editor
+# Live React Code Editor

 ## Overview

-DevDistruct is a live code editor built using React and Sandpack, allowing users to write, edit, and execute React code in real time.
+It is a live code editor built using React and Sandpack, allowing users to write, edit, and execute React code in real time.
 The project also integrates external package installation and AI-powered code suggestions using the Gemini API.

 ## Features